EnmDR/RATIO/README.md

 ## Motivation

 Without an explicit architecture, instructions tend to be duplicated across channels, assigned to the wrong channel, or contradicted between layers.
-All three conditions degrade model performance: duplication consumes context window without contributing new signal; misassignment prevents an instruction from activating when it should, or keeps it active when it should not; accidental contradiction introduces ambiguity that the model resolves non-deterministically.
+Duplication consumes context window without contributing new signal.
+Misassignment prevents an instruction from activating when it should, or keeps it active when it should not.
+Accidental contradiction introduces ambiguity that the model resolves non-deterministically

 RATIO prevents these conditions through two mechanisms: a decision tree that assigns each instruction to exactly one layer and exactly one facet, and a set of drafting principles that govern the linguistic form of instructions.
-RATIO distinguishes between accidental contradiction within a layer (a defect) and intentional overrides across layers (a design pattern made predictable by the platform's precedence behavior).
+This makes it possible to distinguish between accidental contradiction within a layer (a defect) and intentional overrides across layers (a design pattern made predictable by the platform's precedence behavior).

 ## Definitions